OSBI/layer-pdi/README.md

 # Overview

+** Please note this charm is not maintained by Pentaho, please contact Meteorite Consulting for more information **

 This charm provides Pentaho Data Integration 6 for Extract, Transform and Load operations flexibly on a single server.